preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/setup-wizard/index.rst

-Setup Wizard
+Setup wizard
 ================

 The purpose of the options found here is the help set up various part of a new tenant, according to best practice.

-**Note!** The Setup Wizard purpose is to be used on a NEW tenant without any content.
+**Note!** The setup wizard is supposed to be used on a NEW tenant without any content.